5.2.10 Collection from Parental Leave Payments

 From 1 January 2011 parents (natural and adoptive) who have been working and have given birth to a child or adopted a child, may be eligible to receive parental leave payments for a period of 18 weeks.
 The amount of the payment is at the rate of the National Minimum Wage.
 The payment is paid by either the parent's employer or Centrelink.

-The Registrar can give written notice to Centrelink to deduct an amount from a parent's parental leave pay to collect the parent's child support ongoing liability, child support debt, carer debt or spousal maintenance debt (CSRC Act section 72AD).
+The Registrar can give written notice to Centrelink to deduct an amount from a parent's parental leave pay to collect the parent's enforceable maintenance liability, child support debt or carer liability (CSRC Act section 72AD).

 Section 69 of the PPLAct enables Centrelink to comply with the notice and forward the amounts to the Registrar.